 The shock link is mounted to a splined axle in a similar way to that of a pair of cranks.
-Orbea have said that with this system they were able to tune stiffness in such a way that would not have been possible with a carbon link.
+Orbea has said that with this system they were able to tune stiffness in such a way that would not have been possible with a carbon link.

-The asymmetric design with an additional stay between the shock link and down tube strengthens a very high stress area of the frame.
+The asymmetric design with an additional stay between the shock link and down tube strengthens a very high-stress area of the frame.
 There is still room for a water bottle, which was made possible by pushing the water bottle mounts off centre by 10mm.
-Orbea then chose the bottle to be removed via the left-hand side so you can use your right hand to control your speed with the front brake if necessary, unless you’re from outside of the UK.
+Orbea then chose the bottle to be removed via the left-hand side so you can use your right hand to control your speed with the front brake if necessary unless you’re from outside of the UK.

-Also anti-squat was increased by 7% to better match your more traditional 12 speed dinner plate cassettes that you now see on most production bikes, with anti-rise moving to a significantly lower percentage, trying to minimise the influence the force that braking has on the suspension.
+Also, anti-squat was increased by 7% to better match your more traditional 12-speed dinner plate cassettes that you now see on most production bikes, with anti-rise moving to a significantly lower percentage, trying to minimise the influence the force that braking has on the suspension.

-The M30 model I had for demo was equipped with Shimano 12 speed drivetrain Fox 34 forks and dps rear shock with a custom tune from Orbea.
-First impressions are that it was very nimble and light which was fantastic for someone like myself who loves to throw a bike around which is why I love a mid travel trail bike.
+The M30 model I had for the demo was equipped with Shimano 12 speed drivetrain Fox 34 forks and DPS rear shock with a custom tune from Orbea.
+First impressions are that it was very nimble and light which was fantastic for someone like myself who loves to throw a bike around which is why I love a mid-travel trail bike.
 On some of the steeper rough descents it did feel a little out of its comfort zone but nothing that was going to throw you out of control which is why I recommend upgrading to the FOX 36 150 mm travel option upfront for a slacker head angle.
-Climbing was not a problem and for someone like myself that is not a fan of climbing this made it not seem a chore and a bit more of an enjoyment.
-After a full day on the bike I decided this is very much a jack of all trades bike but with an added dose of excitement added to it.
+Climbing was not a problem and for someone like myself that is not a fan of climbing, this made it not seem a chore and a bit more of an enjoyment.
+After a full day on the bike, I decided this is very much a jack of all trades bike but with an added dose of excitement added to it.

 I returned the bike to D&D Cycles and after a couple of days of mulling over what I thought of the experience it really did grow on me, so much so I pulled the plug and actually purchased one.
 After a number of conversations with Dave (D&D owner) on what and liked and didn’t like about the ride we decided to get the M30 Eagle model in a small and upgrade the fork to the FOX 36 factory 150mm option, DPX2 factory rear shock, XT 4 pot brakes a carbon Raceface bar and crank with some burley Michelin Wild Enduro tyres.

 I’ve had the bike for 3 months now and wow what a machine.
 The upgraded parts, specifically the 150mm travel front fork has made the bike a trail machine that really can handle everything I throw at it.
-Given I’ve only had the bike three months I can’t give a proper in depth review of the bike but I plan to do brief updates on how I’m getting on whether good or bad.
+Given I’ve only had the bike three months I can’t give a proper in-depth review of the bike but I plan to do brief updates on how I’m getting on whether good or bad.